 This is a four issue miniseries published under DC's Milestone imprint in the 1990s.
 It has never been collected into a trade but it can be found in places such as Ebay.
 Unfortunately I only have issues two, three and four of this series, but it's importance for trans comics characters means I am determined to review and promote it.

 What's good about it?

 On first glance, the cover and inside art would lead you to believe this was a standard violent cop killer story, brimming with machismo and glorifying guns and murder.
 Exactly the sort of thing I normally keep away from.
-Once you start reading, you realise the books have greater depth and intelligence than you normally see in these sort of stories.
+However, once you start reading you realise the books have greater depth and intelligence than you normally see in these sort of stories.

 briefly mentioned here), or any other books with Renee Montoya in, you will probably like this.
 Marisa Rahm is in a similar mold.
 I for one strongly believe that we could do with more tough lady cops in comics.